smit7488/medicare-calculator/README.md

 - **Chart.js**: To render interactive graphs for visualizing the results.
 - **Dark Mode**: Automatic switching between light and dark modes based on system preference.

-## Contributions

-We welcome contributions!
-Feel free to fork this repository, submit issues, and create pull requests with your changes.
-Ensure to follow proper coding standards and write unit tests for new features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - **Chart.js** for providing an easy-to-use graphing library.
 - **jQuery** for simplifying JavaScript DOM manipulation.
 - **CSS Media Queries** for responsive design.
-- **Trevor Smith** - Author and Developer of the project.

-## Contact

-For questions or support, please contact [your-email@example.com](mailto:your-email@example.com).